usernameHed/AllReadyC/README.md

 # AllReadyC
-The simplest project C, ready to go with makefile !
+The simplest project C, ready to go with makefile and my own library